This article elaborates the selection methodology, the benefits and how to best invest in the MF Stars smallcase.

 |Cost of Purchase||Profit %||Absolute Profit Earned||Demat Charges*||Adjusted Profit||Adjusted Profit %|

 *Assuming 5% profit, Rs.15 DP charge per debit transaction and 7 debit transactions (7 stocks gets replaced)

 How to invest

-As on 2 January 2018, this strategy has outperformed the mutual fund industry substantially.
-One should invest in this strategy exactly like mutual funds – investing fixed amount at regular intervals.
-Regular investments will ensure that your investment increases and thus the adjusted profits as well.
+One should invest in this strategy exactly as in mutual funds – investing a fixed amount at regular intervals.
+Regular investments will ensure that investment amount increases and thus the adjusted profits as well.

-This is a high cost strategy and investors should clearly understand that with this strategy, investing small amounts will not result in healthy profits in long-term.
+It is important to understand that this is a high cost strategy and investing small amounts will not result in healthy profits in the long-term.